cloudflare/cloudflare-docs/content/cloudflare-one/policies/access/app-paths.md

 #### Match all paths of an apex domain

-If you want to protect an apex domain and all of the paths under it, leave the path field empty.
+To protect an apex domain and all of the paths under it, leave the **Path** field empty.

 | Application        | Covers                   | Does not cover       |
 | ------------- | ------------------------------------------------------ | ------------------- |